Volunteer in China

 Answer your calling by Volunteering in China!

-- Immerse yourself in the beauty and culture of China
+- Immerse yourself in the beauty of China by following your passion for adventure

 - Trusted by thousands of volunteers since 2006

-- Volunteer teaching English or assist in the conservation of Pandas
+- Volunteering in China and help teach English or assist in the conservation of pandas

-Have you imagined yourself taking in the amazing culture of a country completely unlike any other?
+Have you ever imagined having the opportunity to venture off on an adventure in a foreign land?
+Do you want to experience an amazing culture of a country completely unlike any other?
 Are you the type of person who enjoys helping others?
-When you volunteer in China, not only will your dreams come true as you change your life as well as the people you're helping!
+When you volunteer abroad in China, not only will your dream come true, but you will be helping to make the dreams of people who are in need of a helping hand come true.

 Volunteer Program Dates